At

 catches them in the act, and the brother, now married to Min

-Li, must beat her up to address his humiliation.
+Li, must beat her up to redress his humiliation.
 As for the

 lovers, since lesbian love cannot survive the prevailing winds